FreeCAD/FreeCAD-documentation/wiki/Manual:Generating_2D_drawings.md

 2. Press the <img alt="" src=images/TechDraw_Balloon.svg  style="width:16px;"> Balloon button.
 3. The cursor is now displayed as a balloon icon.
 Click on the page to place the balloon origin at the desired position.
 4. The balloon bubble may be dragged to the desired position.
 5. Change the balloon properties by double clicking the balloon label or the balloon object in the [tree view](Tree_view.md).
 This will open the Balloon Task dialog.
-Set the Value field to the desired text and change the Symbol drop-down menu selection to {{MenuCommand|None}}
+Set the Value field to the desired text and change the Symbol drop-down menu selection to **None**
 6. Press **OK**
 7. Repeat the operation for the second callout.